flaxandteal/dp-compose/cantabular-import/README.md

 For the full-stack journey:

- You will need to run `make assets` in dp-frontend-router.
-Assets generated using the  `-debug` flag won't work.

 You will also need to run `make generate-prod` in the dp-frontend-dataset-controller to generate the asset files.

-You will also need to make sure you have some datasets into your Mongo collections.
-The easiest way to do this is to use the import script in `dp-dataset-api`.
-Currently it can be found on it's own branch `feature/import-script`.
-Alternatively there is an `init-db.sh` script in this repositories `helpers` directory that runs both the recipes and datasets import scripts.
+You will also need to make sure you have some import script in `dp-dataset-api`.
+Currently it can be found on it's own branch repositories `helpers` directory that runs both the recipes and datasets import scripts.